Ada-Developers-Academy/core-unit-2/api-2-read-404s/read-one-book.md

 ### Planning HTTP Requests, Responses, and Logic

-Once more, we should think about the typical HTTP verb and endpoint used for requests that retrieve the data for a particular model record.
+Once more, we should think about the typical HTTP verbs and endpoints used in RESTful APIs.
+This time, we're working with a request that retrieves the data for a particular model record.
+As usual, there are many ways that we _could_ define such a route, but by following common patterns for RESTful APIs, we can make our API more predictable and easier to use.

-For this feature, we should make a `GET` request to the `/books` path, but we need to include the `id` of the record to retrieve as part of the endpoint.
+For this feature, we should therefore make a `GET` request to the `/books` path, and include the `id` of the record to retrieve as part of the endpoint.

 | HTTP Method | Endpoint   |Example   |
 | ----------- | ---------- |---------- |